THE NATIONAL PARENT EDUCATION CENTER

 The schools my children attended were great schools according to my standards.
 Still, in order to get the most out of the educational system, I had to supplement their education with additional learning tools and assignments.
 In addition, there were times when I had to be persistent in my endeavors to get the best education possible under federal law.

-I have learned that public schools that succeed in Georgia have great teams.
+I have learned that public schools that succeed have great teams.
 The most valuable members on the team are the parents.
 Parents are the ordinary heroes of their child’s success and these schools flourish in spite of a bad ‘franchise’.